-There are several arguments for and against showing character’s faces in a book trailer.
-Some say it denigrates the reading experience, others argue it’s no different than seeing a movie which then draws an audience to the source material (think Fight Club, or The Godfather).
-Our position has always been that it depends on the material as well as the author’s preference.
+There are actually several arguments for and against showing the character’s faces in book trailers.
+Some say it spoils the reading experience.
+Others argue it’s no different than seeing a movie first and then reading the book (think Fight Club, or The Godfather).
+It really depends on a wide variety of factors.
+These include the source material as well as the author’s preference.

-The primary focus in this trailer is the cage, which our team built from the ground up based on the narrative.
-In order to keep the character vague we approached the actor slowly from behind and used Requiem for a Dream-style cutaways to the actor’s face.
-Even then we only showed jigsawed portions of his face so the character remained general.
-You can see he’s the young man in the novel, yet audiences can still use their imaginations in visualizing him.
+The main focus in this trailer is the cage.
+Our team actually built it from the ground up based on the narrative.
+In order to keep the character vague we approached the actor slowly from behind.
+Then we used Requiem for a Dream-style cutaways to the actor’s face.

 The Book of All Lovers

-Directed by the same geniuses who created the trailer for Half Bad, The Deka Brothers took a similar approach using one-set-up and pushing in, this time to reveal the partially featured, partially obscured close-up of the central character.
+This trailer was directed by the same geniuses who created the trailer for Half Bad, The Deka Brothers.
+They took a similar approach by using one-set-up and pushing in, this time to reveal the partially obscured close-up of the central character.

-The book trailer for Charlie Donlea’s mystery thriller Summit Lake keeps a distance from all the characters as it sets up the plot.
-There isn’t a single human face in the trailer but you get a sense of who the characters are and the mood of the novel.
-The director used blue color filters to bring out the dreariness.
+The book trailer for Charlie Donlea’s mystery thriller Summit Lake keeps a strong distance from all of the characters as it sets up the plot.
+There actually isn’t a single human face in the trailer.
+However, you still get a strong sense of who the characters are and the mood of the novel.
+The director also smartly used blue color filters to create a moody atmosphere.

 These are of course only a few ways to approach book trailer making.
 Depending on the source material, team, and tastes of the author, there are so many ways to think about making a stellar trailer.
 Animation, author’s trailers, and Title Teasers are also very popular options for book trailers.
 How much or how little you reveal in a trailer is an intriguing question with many different answers.